Temiloluwa/ocr-old-nigerian-newspapers/Readme.md

 1. The `src/get_document_layout.py` uses Amazon Textextract to get the document layout and stores the information as json files.

+2. The module `src/perform_ocr_aws_text_extract.py` performs ocr using AWS Textextract.
+    - The file store the the OCR in a json file and crops of each crop as a jpeg file

 ## To-Do Tasks

 1. Implement a performant OCR function